chemharuka/toGainMapHDR/README.md

 ## Known Issue

 HDR decoding path mis-handle when large AVIF image (long edge ≥ 8192) as input on Intel Mac.
 This is a problem with the system's built-in function and may be fixed in a future system version.

-When using Gain Map HDR image as input, output image brightness might be incorrect.
  You can export image as PQ HDR then input generated PQ HDR image.